Oselium/Oselium/README.md

 ### 👋 Hi there, visit my [personal page](https://oselium.github.io) to look at my resume

 - 🎓 CS Student at University of Turin.
+- 🏬 Working as DevOps Engineer in Turin.
 - 📘 Learning C++, React, Python and dillydaddling with ML.
 - :trollface: I use Arch BTW